-A High Performance through Engagement (HPtE) strategy starts from the premise that in order to achieve sustainable high performance in any organisation we must satisfy three necessary conditions:
+A High Performance through Engagement Strategy starts from the premise that in order to achieve sustainable high performance in any organisation we must satisfy three necessary conditions:

 These are often referred to as the three C’s.
-Each of these three C’s are dependent on each other.
+Each of these three C’s are interdependent on each other.

-In order to achieve Commercial responsibility it is necessary to both satisfy the market through continuous improvement to customer value and provide security and satisfaction for the people doing the work.
-Without satisfying Customers and looking after the people who do the work you are unlikely to make money or, if you are a not for profit, maintain your funding.
+In order to achieve Commercial Responsibility it is necessary to both satisfy the market through continuous improvement to Consumer value and provide security and satisfaction for the people doing the work (Culture).
+Without satisfying Consumers and looking after the people who do the work you are unlikely to make money or, if you are a not for profit, maintain your funding.

-If your primary focus is on satisfying customers through continuous improvement you will need to maintain commercial responsibility to fund that improvement.
+If your primary focus is on satisfying Customers through continuous improvement you will need to maintain Commercial responsibility to fund that improvement.
 You will also need to look after the people doing the work.
-If the people who do the work do not have security and satisfaction the level of service your customers get will be poor.
-Richard Branson sums this up nicely when he said:
+If the people who do the work do not have a safe, secure and satisfying environment the level of service your customers get will be poor.

 It is easy to see that each of the three C’s, Commercial, Customer and Culture are dependent of each other.

 When each of these dependent conditions are in synergy with each other they from a foundation.
 That synergy and foundation is a necessary condition for sustainable high performance.